alannajenkins/about/MELTDOWN.md

 When things go badly wrong, at the discretion of the team a session should be held the morning after the event (or as soon as all parties involved are available) to debrief and put in place measures to ensure greater business/systems integrity moving forward.

-Please discuss and document the incident below putting a copy in our [https://github.com/Shortbreaks/meltdown] repo.
+Please discuss and document the incident in the format below putting a copy in our [https://github.com/Shortbreaks/meltdowns] repo.

 1. Date and time of incident.